e1016/react-native-build-vesion-getter/README.md

 # react-native-build-vesion-getter

-✨ Get easy version code and name from your app without access any permissions or extra info (lightweight alternative to react-native-device-info basically), works on Android an iOS only.
+✨ Get easy version code and name from your app without access any permissions or extra info (lightweight alternative to react-native-device-info basically), works on Android and iOS only.

 ## Installation